hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 - Contain significant changes to the base version of the content (parody, mimic, pastiche).
 European copyright law applies to all uploads.
 You are not allowed to steal other peoples creations this includes but is not limited to "ripping content" from any game or website including ChilloutVR.
-You may never extract other peoples belongings from our games and networks.
-This includes but is not limited to audio files, assets, avatar and world bundles, textures and more.
+You may never extract other people's belongings from our games and networks.
+This includes but is not limited to audio files, assets, platform content bundles, textures and more.
 By uploading content you certify that you have the full rights to use the content on our platform.
 You will be responsible for any legal action taken.
 By uploading content to our platform, you allow us to use, store, and process your files and content.
 You also give us permission to use your content for marketing purposes (e.g. showing off in trailers, videos, streams).
 We will comply with all legal organizations and legal rights management organizations.
 Content that is known and proven to be stolen or used without permission will be removed without further notice.
 Your content must not contain any kind of malicious components including but not limited to "crashers".
 Your content has to always be tagged properly.
 This is done to ensure that people can create what they want while still allowing people to disable what they dont want to see.
 Wrongly tagging your content will result in warnings and / or getting your upload permissions revoked.
-Avatars and worlds with the intent to disturb or annoy other players are forbidden.
+Creating and / or sharing content of any kind with the intent to disturb, annoy or any of the kind is forbidden.
+Sharing content to users without their consent is forbidden, before sharing content as users if they actually want it or make sure they asked you to share it with them.
 You may never label other peoples work as yours.
 This includes but is not limited to music, images, videos and more.

 # Impersonation